alexey-kravtsov-tc/undegram/README.md

 - Firebase/Fabric.io to keep track on logs, analytics and crushes

 To build project add release.keystore in root forlder add key and password in gradle.properties.

-To access Telegram API add id and hash and VPN data in TgClient.kt file
+To access Telegram API add id and hash and VPN data in TgClient.kt file.

+Add google-services.json with krafts.alex.backupgram.app package to app folder to turn on Firebase.